 6.1 The Director of Governance and Partnerships will give public notice of the time and place of any meeting in accordance with the Access to Information Rules.
-At least five clear working days before a Council meeting, the Director of Governance and Partnerships will send a summons signed by him/her by post to every member of the Council or leave it at their usual place of residence.
-The summons will give the date, time and place of the meeting and specify the business to be transacted, and will be accompanied by such reports as are available.
+At least five clear working days before a Council meeting, the Director of Governance and Partnerships (Monitoring Officer) will send a summons signed by him/her to every member of the Council.
+The summons will give the date, time and place of the meeting and specify the business to be transacted, and will be accompanied by the relevant reports.

 7.1 The Mayor or in his/her absence, the Deputy Mayor will chair meetings of the Council.

 7.2 In the absence of the Mayor and Deputy Mayor, meetings will be chaired by the person elected by the Council to preside.
 An Executive Member may not be elected to preside at a meeting of the Council in the absence of the Mayor or Deputy Mayor.
 The person presiding at a meeting of the Council may exercise, as appropriate, any power or discharge any duty assigned by these Procedural Standing Orders to the Mayor.

 The quorum of a Council meeting shall be one-third of the whole number of members.

 8.2 Committees and sub-committees